kevinkk525/pysmartnode/README.md

 firmware.
 You have to adapt the path in the script, so you could point it to any directory, doesn't need to be the esp8266 modules directory.

+Alternatively a prebuilt firmware for the esp8266 can be used that should be attached to every release on github.
+On esp32 the precompiled .mpy files can be used that are also attached to every github release.
+<br> Then it is not neccesary to strip the source files of hints.
+<br> This is recommended because the esp8266 needs a custom firmware build anyway as it can't compile the project because of its small RAM.
+<br>The esp32 could build the project but that is very slow and therefore it is recommended to use .mpy files.

 ### 2.2.
 Dependencies